Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

 “There is a rank due to the United States, among nations, which will be withheld, if not absolutely lost, by the reputation of weakness.
 If we desire to avoid insult, we must be able to repel it; if we desire to secure peace … it must be known that we are at all times ready for war.” —George Washington (1793)

-President Ronald Reagan’s national security policy was framed on the dictum, “peace through strength,” understanding that throughout history, power does not tolerate a vacuum, and consequently, weakness invites aggression.
+President Ronald Reagan’s national security policy was framed on the dictum, “peace through strength,” understanding that throughout history, power does not tolerate a vacuum, nor an inept and vacuous appeaser, and consequently, weakness invites aggression.
 That dictum is time-tested, as George Washington declared in 1790, “To be prepared for war, is one of the most effectual means of preserving peace.”

-Joe Biden and Vladimir Putin chatted for two hours on a video confab this week regarding U.S. concerns over the impending Russian invasion of Ukraine.
+Joe Biden and Putin had a two-hour conversation on a video confab this week regarding U.S. concerns over the impending Russian invasion of Ukraine.
 I have been assured that Biden stayed awake for most it, but those Situation Room chairs are very comfy.
 It is no small irony that the call took place on the anniversary of the surprise attack on Pearl Harbor — though I am certain that irony is lost on the Biden puppeteers who listened in: Secretary of State Antony Blinken and National Security Advisor Jake Sullivan.
+As you recall, Sullivan played a key role propagating Hillary Clinton’s fake “Russia collusion” charade, so he is an expert on Putin.

 I suspect the call with Putin was characterized by equal defiance, given that every Biden word was fully anticipated and factored in by the Russians well in advance.

 I am not a gambler and thus will not wager on the probability of who will move first or if either will, but there is no question Xi and Putin know Biden is a feckless appeaser.
-This may be another round of Putin’s saber rattling to win various concessions, but the risks of it being more than that are much higher now than in 2014 when Putin seized Crimea.
+This may be another round of Putin’s saber rattling to win various concessions, but the risks of it being more than that are much higher now than in 2014 when Obama and Biden empowered Putin’s “Russian Spring” invasion of Ukraine the fist time, when he seized control of Crimea.
+How inconsiderate of Putin after then-Secretary of State Hillary Clinton gave his foreign minister a “reset button.”

 As Sen. Ted Cruz (R-TX) summarizes the “feckless appeaser” threat: “The weakness Biden has demonstrated, whether against Russia, whether against the Taliban, whether against the Chinese communists, that weakness is dangerous.”

-Why does Putin want Ukraine?
-One reason is the threat that Ukraine could become a NATO country, providing a military staging ground on Russia’s western front.
+Why does Putin want to retake Ukraine?
+One reason is the threat that Ukraine could eventually become a NATO country, providing a military staging ground on Russia’s western front.

 Russian analysts Eugene Rumer and Andrew Weiss note: “For [Putin], who dubbed the breakup of the Soviet Union the greatest geopolitical catastrophe of the 20th century, the ultimate prize would be bringing Ukraine and its capital Kyiv, which the official historiography portrays as the medieval cradle of Russia’s greatness and statehood, back into the fold. … He has long held that the ties between the two nations cannot be severed and that the Soviet collapse in 1991 was an invalid divorce.
 Just this past July, he published a nearly 7,000-word article denying Ukraine’s right to exist as an independent country, asserting that the Ukrainian people aren’t separate and distinct from Russians, and claiming that Ukraine can prosper and realize its full potential only as part of greater Russia.”